top of page

 Book a video consultation with our physios

-I’ve spent quite a bit of time thinking about this article in the last week and I’ve come to the conclusion that I use a combination of 4 factors to decide when I can train vs. rest.
+I’ve spent quite a bit of time thinking about this article in the last week and I’ve come to the conclusion that I use a combination of four factors to decide when I can train vs. rest.

 Here's the video from the livestream I did: